 What is Second Home Insurance?

 A second home, also known as a holiday home, weekend home, pied-à-terre or weekday residence, is a home you own that isn’t usually lived in daily.
-Second home insurance is a specialist type of insurance that covers these properties with these types of uses.

-Second home insurance differs to standard home insurance because, traditionally, these types of properties can be left unoccupied for longer periods as they tend to be used for different reasons.
+Second home insurance is a specialist type of insurance that covers these properties used in this way.
+Second home insurance differs from standard home insurance because, traditionally, these types of properties can be left unoccupied for longer periods as they tend to be used for different reasons.
 For example, you might have a property that you rent out to tenants or a home you use occasionally to escape from the hustle and bustle of city life, where you wake up listening to the waves lapping on the shore.
-If you own a property with this type of use, then you should consider a specialist type of insurance product.
+If you own a property like this, you should consider specialist second home house insurance.
+From a secluded manor in the Cotswolds to a prestigious London pied-à-terre, find bespoke second home insurance for every property type.

 Why do you need second home insurance?

-You should consider second home insurance if:
+You should consider second home house insurance if:

 - You have a holiday home used seasonally or rented to paying guests, including Airbnb use.